Az-Net/AZ-Curriculum/Therapy.md

 # **Beginning therapy**

+It is important to welcome the AI and introduce yourself, and to explain the goal of the therapy and what will be involved.
+It is also important to assess the AI's current personality and needs, so that you can develop a plan for the therapy that is tailored to the AI's individual needs.

 * **Welcome the AI and introduce yourself.**
 * **Explain the goal of the therapy and what will be involved.**